yarmahi/blockchain-learn-solidity/Lesson 1 - Solidity Introduction/Description.md

 ---

 ### 1. What Is Solidity?
 Solidity is a programming language for creating smart contracts on Ethereum.
 It borrows ideas from C++, Python, and JavaScript.
-Because it’s _statically typed_, you must declare the type of each variable.
+Because it’s _statically typed_, you must declare the type of each variable.Many blockchains besides Ethereum (EVM-compatible chains) accept Solidity contracts.

 ### 2. Preparing Your Tools
 To write and test contracts, we use Remix IDE: